There are certain steps you may take to help people with disabilities access your website’s information.

 Please find below some valuable tips and resources to increase your county website’s accessibility to all Texans.
 Consult with your county attorney on whether any additional accommodations need to be made to ensure your website is compliant with any statutory provisions.

-- Review the Accessibility of State and Local Government Websites to People with Disabilities guide from the U.S. Department of Justice for examples of accessibility features, an overview of resources for web developers and a voluntary action plan for accessible websites.
+- Review the Guidance on Website Accessibility and the ADA guide from the U.S. Department of Justice for examples of accessibility features, an overview of resources for web developers and a voluntary action plan for accessible websites.

 - Consider posting a website accessibility statement to your website to indicate your county’s commitment to accessibility and to provide contact information for the public to request information in another format if they are unable to interpret the version posted to your website.
 View an example of an accessibility statement.